-In early 2016, the DDD installed bistro tables and chairs, Adirondack river viewing chairs, and shade umbrellas to complement the amount of public activity that the space attracts.
-The Rotary Club of Baton Rouge has also committed to constructing a sculpture by a world renowned artist in celebration and acknowledgment of their upcoming 100 year anniversary in 2018.
-Riverfront Wayfinding A 4.31 mile stretch of the levee bike path extends from the end of the downtown promenade just north of the I-10 Mississippi River Bridge and continues south past Skip Bertman Drive at LSU down to Farr Park.
+A 4.31 mile stretch of the levee bike path extends from the end of the downtown promenade just north of the I-10 Mississippi River Bridge and continues south past Skip Bertman Drive at LSU down to Farr Park.
 The 15 foot wide path includes separate lanes for both bicycles and on-foot visitors as well as lighting, seating and water fountains.
 The path's northern end terminates at the one mile riverfront promenade in Downtown Baton Rouge.
-The DDD has installed several types of wayfinding signage along this pathway; continuing with the installation of wayfinding signage along the riverfront highlighting the nearby cultural and civic attractions is expected in early 2018.
-The Levee Loop is a set of two marked trails along the riverfront promenade; a .5 mile and 1.5 mile circuit aimed at promoting health, community use, and active interaction with the Mississippi River.
-Signs with calorie burn information are located along the loops and call out some of the major features users can expect to see along the routes.
-38
+The DDD has installed several types of wayfinding signage along this pathway including the recent installation of

+Yahoo Plaza

-Yahoo Plaza The pedestrian and cyclist portion of the Florida Riverfront Access project on the east side of the LASM building connects to the redesigned Yazoo Plaza by Suzanne Turner Associates at the northern end of LASM.
+The pedestrian and cyclist portion of the Florida Riverfront Access project on the east side of the LASM building connects to the redesigned Yazoo Plaza by Suzanne Turner Associates at the northern end of LASM.
 In addition to being a new urban greenspace, Yazoo Plaza seamlessly connects North Boulevard Town Square, Repentance Park, and the multi-use path along River Road.

 Surrounded by a grove of trees in a park like setting, the plaza provides a space for visitors to relax and enjoy the surrounding downtown views.
 The project is located at the intersection of North Boulevard and River Road and will include low maintenance plant materials, seating areas, and hardscape paths.
 The plaza provides a flexible space for the frequent and large groups of school children to safely congregate before, after, or for lunch during their field trips to the museum.
-Bistro tables and chairs were placed in the flexible space for users to enjoy
+Bistro tables and chairs were placed in the flexible space for users to enjoy in 2017.